polaris108/TruBudget/docs/operation-administration/installation/create-new-network/create-new-docker-compose.md

 The `.env` in scripts/operation/ can be edited directly to fit your needs.

 :::note
-For detailed explenations of the environment variables, see the [Environment Variables](./../../../environment-variables.md)
+For detailed explanations of the environment variables, see the [Environment Variables](./../../../environment-variables.md)
 :::

 To start the TruBudget in an easy way, use the bash script `start-trubudget.sh`.

-If you want to start a setup with one blockain, frontend, API and provisioning (for test data), run:
+If you want to start a setup with one blockchain, frontend, API and provisioning (for test data), run:

 ```bash
 cd scripts/operation/